-- 4.2.4.1 As can be seen on the proposals map, the High Weald Area of Outstanding Natural Beauty (AONB) includes most of the northern and central part of the Parish, with the village landscape being characteristic of the AONB and the special qualities of the landscape as set by the High Weald AONB Management Plan (2014-2019 the 2019-2024 plan has been consulted on and should take effect in April 2019).
+- 4.2.4.1 As can be seen on the proposals map, the High Weald Area of Outstanding Natural Beauty (AONB) includes most of the northern and central part of the Parish, with the village landscape being characteristic of the AONB and the special qualities of the landscape as set by the High Weald AONB Management Plan (2019-2024 plan or the emerging 2024-2029 plan or subsequent versions).
 The southern part of the village falls outside the AONB, but nevertheless forms part of the setting to the AONB and in most cases retains the wider characteristics of the designated AONB. - 4.2.4.2 The High Weald Management Plan defines five key features of the High Weald landscape, all of which are present in Crowhurst and remain in good condition, and are largely unaltered.
 These are;

-Geology, Landform, Water Systems and Climate -Crowhurst lies within a valley formation and sits within a ridged and faulted landscape with rolling hills with a number of principle streams such as Powdermill Stream, development in agriculture, industry and other historic events such as the railway.
+Geology, Landform, Water Systems and Climate -Crowhurst lies within a valley formation and sits within a ridged and faulted landscape with rolling hills with a number of principle streams such as Powdermill Stream, Brokes Gill along with a network of other watercourses which cut through the valley landscape.

+Settlement - Crowhurst is a dispersed agricultural settlement, which has evolved according to historic development in agriculture, industry and other historic events such as the railway.
 The village retains this dispersed character and this is largely unaltered through more modern development

-Brokes Gill along with a network of other watercourses which cut through the valley landscape.

-Settlement - Crowhurst is a dispersed agricultural settlement, which has evolved according to historic